 Public access to the natural area is provided and parking is available at the trailhead for the Massengale Homeplace, which is located behind the Visitor’s Center in Historic Rugby.
 The hiking trail is about 1.2 miles roundtrip and takes visitors to the historic location of the Massengale Homeplace, a farming homestead dating back to the 1860s.
 A trail guide with historical notes is available at the Visitor’s Center, and there are interpretive panels at the trailhead and at the homeplace.

 From Knoxville take Interstate 75 north to exit 141 at Highway 63.
 Proceed west on Highway 63 approximately 20 miles (through Huntsville) to its terminus at Highway 27.
 Turn left (south) on Highway 27 for eight miles to Elgin.
 At Elgin, turn right (west) onto Highway 52, and proceed for seven miles to Rugby.
 An alternative and scenic route is through Oak Ridge, Oliver Springs, Wartburg, Sunbright to Elgin - turn left on Hwy.
 52 and proceed as above.
-See also Historicrugby.org for directions from Nashville, TN and Lexington, KY.
+See also historicrugby.org for additional driving directions and information about Historic Rugby.

 Details & Map

 - Owned by the State of Tennessee

 - Designated in 2006